 As many as 2 million Aussies may have had their personal information stolen in a cyber-attack on a business that sells what sort of product?
 Mobile phones, insurance or tickets?
 It's tickets.
-A group of hackers known as ShinyHunters claims to have stolen the details of more than 500 million people around the world who have an account with Ticketmaster, which sells tickets online for gigs shows and sporting events.
+A hacker known as

+ShinyHunters claims to have stolen the details of more than 500 million people around the world who have an account with Ticketmaster, which sells tickets for online gigs shows and sporting events.